raphw/jenesis/README.md

   the README rather than as a magic string scattered across writer and reader sites.
 - **Schema-level vocabulary in those properties files is matched as literal strings.** The values written to `scopes.properties` (e.g. `COMPILE`, `RUNTIME`) are an open-ended token set documented in the table below;
-  new steps and producers are free to introduce additional tokens without touching the shared `Scope` enum.
-  Today's producers and consumers happen to use `Scope.COMPILE.name()` / `Scope.RUNTIME.name()` to derive the string, which keeps writer and reader spellings in sync without forcing every participant to depend on the enum (the wire format is the string, not the enum value).
+  new steps and producers are free to introduce additional tokens without touching the shared `DependencyScope` enum.
+Today's producers and consumers happen to use `DependencyScope.COMPILE.name()` / `DependencyScope.RUNTIME.name()` to derive the string, which keeps writer and reader spellings in sync without forcing every participant to depend on the enum (the wire format is the string, not the enum value).
   Property-file tokens are written in upper case (`COMPILE`, `RUNTIME`) to keep them visually distinct from the lower-case sub-module folder names (`compile/`, `runtime/`) that share the same root word and to reduce the chance of a typo silently matching.
-  The general infrastructure (`BuildExecutor`, `BuildStep`, the `scopes.properties` file format) does not enforce a closed token set: only the bundled `MavenProject.make` / `ModularProject.make` wiring and its helpers (`MultiProjectDependencies`, `Pom`) reference `Scope`, and they only consume the tokens they know about.
-A custom project type or layout that supplies its own `Manifests` step, its own per-scope prepare step, and its own consumer (or skips `Pom` entirely) can introduce additional scope tokens with no framework-level changes; the `Scope` enum is a convenience for the bundled flow, not a global registry.
+The general infrastructure (`BuildExecutor`, `BuildStep`, the `scopes.properties` file format) does not enforce a closed token set: only the bundled `MavenProject.make` / `ModularProject.make` wiring and its helpers (`MultiProjectDependencies`, `Pom`) reference `DependencyScope`, and they only consume the tokens they know about.
+A custom project type or layout that supplies its own `Manifests` step, its own per-scope prepare step, and its own consumer (or skips `Pom` entirely) can introduce additional scope tokens with no framework-level changes; the `DependencyScope` enum is a convenience for the bundled flow, not a global registry.

 The exception is **inline sub-modules of the same enclosing module**: a class that adds several sub-modules and steps in its own `accept(...)` may reference its own sub-module/step names by their (private) constants, since